aws/aws-xray-sdk-node/packages/core/README.md

 #### Automatic mode

-Automatic mode is for use with the `aws-xray-sdk-express` module to support Express applications, but can be used outside of Express applications.
+Automatic mode is designed for use with Express, Restify, and Lambda applications, but can be used outside of such applications.
-The `aws-xray-sdk-express` module captures incoming request/response information via middleware and creates the base segment object automatically.
-If your application isn't using the Express middleware, you have to create a new segment, and set this on the SDK when in automatic mode.

-    var segment = new AWSXRay.Segment(name, [optional root ID], [optional parent ID]);
-    AWSXRay.setSegment(segment);

-For more information about developing your own middleware or using automatic mode without middleware, see the `developing custom solutions using automatic mode` section below.
+For more information about developing your own middleware or using automatic mode without middleware, see the [developing custom solutions using automatic mode](https://github.com/aws/aws-xray-sdk-node/tree/master/packages/core#developing-custom-solutions-using-automatic-mode) section below.

-Automatic mode uses the Continuation Local Storage package and automatically tracks the current segment or subsegment when using the built-in capture functions or any of the aws-xray-sdk modules.
+Automatic mode uses the `cls-hooked` package and automatically tracks the current segment or subsegment when using the built-in capture functions or any of the aws-xray-sdk modules.
 Using the built-in capture functions or other aws-xray-sdk modules automatically creates new subsegments to capture additional data and update the current segment or subsegment on that context.